bankofcanada/DocsEcon.jl/src/DesignPapers/final_conditions.md

 In what follows, we will renumber the unknowns in ``x`` such that ``x_e`` are in the beginning, ``x_s`` are in the middle and ``x_c`` are at the end.
-In the code we don't actually do this, but it makes it easier to present and follow the linear algebra in the following sections.
+In the code we don't actually do this, but it makes it easier to discuss the linear algebra in the following sections.

 ```math
     x = [ x_e... , x_s... , x_c... ]